eyra-cc/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 My research interest is in economic theory, especially decision theory and  mechanism design.
 I have done some work in both directions.
 I  have also applied some of these theories to study fairness and social welfare.
-My advisor is Igor Kopylov.

  {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Yang.pdf" "newtab" >}}CV{{< /staticref >}}.